Medically reviewed by Drugs.com. Last updated on Mar 7, 2020.

 Tell your doctor if you have ever had any unusual or allergic reaction to lidocaine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of lidocaine in children below 3 years of age.
+Appropriate studies have not been performed on the relationship of age to the effects of lidocaine injection in children younger than 3 years of age.
 Safety and efficacy have not been established.

 Studies in women suggest that this medication poses minimal risk to the infant when used during breastfeeding.